mocnik-science/geogrid.js/README.md

 })
 ```

-Even two different values related to a grid cell can be represented, encoded by the colour and the size of the cell:
+Even two different values related to a grid cell can be represented, for example, the value with key `value1` encoded by the colour, and the value with key `value2`, by the size of the cell:

 ```javascript
 L.isea3hLayer({